 There are three steps to creating a Quick App:

-To open the Quick Apps Designer, click on your profile picture in Tempo, then select Quick Apps Designer from the dropdown menu.
+To open the Quick Apps Designer, click on the navigation menu, then select Quick Apps Designer from the dropdown menu.
 If the Quick Apps Designer option isn't available, contact your system administrator about access to Quick Apps.

 The Quick Apps Designer displays a list of existing Quick Apps.
 In our example below, you can see we have two Quick Apps listed:

 In Quick Apps Designer, click New Quick App to open the Quick App wizard.